Flowminder/FlowKit/docs/source/5-administrator.md

 By default, FlowMachine and FlowAPI write error logs to stderr.
 For more verbose logging, set the `LOG_LEVEL` environment variable to `debug` when starting the docker container.

 FlowMachine also supports writing debug and error logs to a file.
 To enable this, set the `WRITE_LOG_FILE` environment variable to `TRUE` when starting the FlowMachine container.
-Logs will be written to `$LOG_DIRECTORY/flowmachine-debug.log` (by default `LOG_DIRECTORY=/var/log/flowmachine`).
+Logs will be written to `$LOG_DIRECTORY/flowmachine-debug.log` inside the FlowMachine docker container (by default `LOG_DIRECTORY=/var/log/flowmachine`).
 If the directory specified does not exist, FlowMachine will attempt to create it.

 Log messages from FlowMachine will show the `logger` field of the log entry as the Python module that emitted the log entry (e.g. `{'logger':'flowmachine.core.query'..}`.
 FlowAPI debugging messages set `logger` to `flowapi`.